It’s funny how this whole 3rd Person vs. 1st Person debate can give novel writing beginners such problems.

 So Which Viewpoint Is Best?

-If you have come to the conclusion that I am trying to persuade any fence-sitters out there to jump down on the third person side, you are not far wrong.
+If you think I’m trying to persuade any fence-sitters out there to jump down on the third person side, you’re not far wrong.

-Taking all of the arguments into consideration, they stack up in favor of using 3rd person point of view – almost overwhelmingly so:
+Taking all of the arguments into consideration, they stack up in favor of using 3rd person point of view.
+Almost overwhelmingly so.
+Here’s why…

-- First person pov might generally be considered to be the easier viewpoint to handle, but it simply isn’t so.
-Once you have mastered the theory behind each viewpoint, there is nothing difficult about either of them.
+First person point of view is generally considered to be the easier viewpoint to handle, but it simply isn’t so.
+Once you’ve mastered the theory behind each viewpoint, there’s nothing difficult about either of them.

-- First person is certainly more intimate than third person, but it is possible to virtually replicate this intimacy in third person prose.
+First person is certainly more intimate than third person.
+But it’s possible to virtually replicate this intimacy in third person prose.

-- 3rd person is more immediate than 1st person – even using the past tense doesn’t destroy this illusion of being rooted in the here and now.
-(Although this advantage really isn’t a deal-breaker if you want to write a first person novel.)
+Third person is more immediate than 1st person.
+Even using the past tense doesn’t destroy this illusion of being rooted in the here and now.
+(But this advantage really isn’t a deal-breaker if you want to write a first person novel.)

-- Third person isn’t claustrophobic like first person can be – and it is more objective, too, presenting a more rounded portrait of the central character.
+Third person isn’t claustrophobic like first person can be.
+And it’s more objective, too, presenting a more rounded portrait of the central character.

-- Most important of all, using third person point of view gives you the greatest freedom as a storyteller, in the sense that you can move the “camera” around a lot more than in first person prose (where the camera is stuck behind the viewpoint character’s eyes all the way through).
+Most important of all, using third person point of view gives you the greatest freedom as a storyteller.
+How come?
+Because you can move the “camera” around a lot more than in first person prose (where the camera is stuck behind the viewpoint character’s eyes all the way through).

 Is Using First Person a Bad Idea?

-- If your viewpoint character has a quirky and compelling voice, for example, and a unique (and subjective) way of looking at the world – like Holden Caulfield and Huckleberry Finn – 1st person point of view is the viewpoint for you.
+Does your viewpoint character have a compelling voice and a unique way of looking at the world – like Holden Caulfield and Huckleberry Finn?
+First person point of view is the viewpoint for you!

-Whatever your reasons for choosing first person point of view might be, if you truly believe it is the best way to tell your story, you must follow your instincts.
+Whatever your reasons for choosing first person might be, if you truly believe it’s the best way to tell your story, you must follow your instincts.

-So long as you are aware of the limitations of the voice, and you are happy to work within those limitations, you will be fine.
+So long as you are aware of the limitations of the voice, and you’re happy to work within those limitations, you will be fine.

-But if you are unsure of which viewpoint to use?
+But if you’re unsure of which viewpoint to use?
 If you can see your novel working equally well (just differently) in both first and third person?
-Then my advice would be to go with 3rd person point of view.
+Then my advice would be to go with third person point of view.